TamimEhsan/JavaFX-Basics/AutoUpdatingGui/README.md

 We will use this snippet to update the observable list.
-Platform.runlater creates a request to application thread to run the code inside later in application thread.
+Platform.runlater creates a request to application thread to run the code inside it later.
 There are other ways to update gui too!
 Like using an animation timer.
 But as there will less update we can get away with this one easily.

 And we are done with adding data.